Soontao/light-odata/README.md

 response with all records count, usefully.

-also could set the `filter`, and response with filtered records count.
+also could set with `filter`, and response with filtered records count.

 ```js
 // equal to $format=json&$inlinecount=allpages